Azure/fleet/docs/troubleshooting/README.md

 ```

 - Compare `ClusterSchedulingPolicySnapshot` with the `ClusterResourcePlacement` policy to ensure they match (excluding `numberOfClusters` field from `ClusterResourcePlacement` spec).
-- If placement type is PickN, check if the number of clusters requested in `ClusterResourcePlacment` placement policy matches the value for the label called `number-of-clusters`.
+- If placement type is `PickN`, check if the number of clusters requested in `ClusterResourcePlacment` placement policy matches the value for the label called `number-of-clusters`.

 ### How to find the latest ClusterResourceBinding resource?